erikemilsson/ELiMINATE_EU_MFA/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+The repository and the sample data is currently applied to a forecast of the European battery market for 2030.
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.